kubernetes-hy/kubernetes-hy.github.io/data/part-4/3-GitOps.md

 - deployment.yaml
 ```

-The production environment refines the base by changing the replica count to 3. **overlays/prod/kustomize.yaml** looks like this:
+The production environment refines the base by changing the replica count to 3.
+The **overlays/prod/deployment.yaml** looks like this:

 ```yaml
 apiVersion: apps/v1